stackify/stackify-api/endpoints/POST_Log_Save.md

 Example: "/usr/local/stackify/stackify-agent"

 **Logger** (String)
-The name and version of the logging project generating this request.
+*REQUIRED* The name and version of the logging project generating this request.
 Example: "stackify-log-log4j12-1.0.12"

 **Platform** (String)